netnutmike/web-mahjong-online-game/browser-mahjong-game/README.md

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

+## Future Enhancements

+The following features are planned for future releases:

+### The Charleston

+The Charleston is a traditional tile-passing phase in American Mahjong that occurs before gameplay begins.
+Implementation will include:

+- **First Charleston**: Players pass 3 tiles right, 3 tiles across, 3 tiles left
+- **Optional Second Charleston**: Players can agree to do another round of passing
+- **Courtesy Pass**: Optional final pass of 1-3 tiles across
+- **AI Strategy**: Smart tile selection for AI players during Charleston
+- **UI Controls**: Intuitive tile selection and passing interface
+- **Game Settings**: Option to enable/disable Charleston

+This feature will be added in a future update to provide a more authentic American Mahjong experience.

+### Other Planned Features

+- **Multiplayer Support**: Play with friends online
+- **Game Statistics**: Track wins, patterns completed, and performance
+- **Hints System**: Optional hints for beginners
+- **Undo/Redo**: Ability to review and undo moves (practice mode)
+- **Sound Effects**: Audio feedback for game actions
+- **Animations**: Enhanced tile movement animations
+- **Mobile Optimization**: Improved touch controls for mobile devices
+- **Tutorial Mode**: Interactive tutorial for new players

 ## Support

 For issues, questions, or suggestions, please open an issue on the project repository.